Our involvement in the long term disability (LTD) process typically begins in one of the following two stages:

 There are many reasons why an insurance company will terminate benefits.
 They may have discovered that you have missed doctors’ appointments, and think that you are no longer disabled as you require less medical treatment.
 They may put you under surveillance and think they have enough evidence to stop benefits.
 Your disability could be one that is hard to prove with “objective medical testing”, such as depression and anxiety.
 The best thing to do is to allow our firm to help you navigate the appeal process.

-The first thing to do is to contact us online or by phone at (866) 853-7703 to schedule your free case evaluation.
+The first thing to do is to contact our office to schedule your free case evaluation.
 During your free case evaluation, you will speak to a licensed attorney with substantial experience with long-term disability claims and appeals.
 There is no charge for this call.
 You will not be obligated to hire us.
 During the call, you can ask any questions you have regarding long-term disability, and we will answer them.

 After we have discussed your situation, if you feel that we can help you and we feel that you have a case, we will move forward to signing a contingency fee contract.
 A contingency fee is not paid upfront.
 We only get paid if the case is won.
 You will also need to sign an authorization form for us to obtain your claim file from the insurance company.